 The obstructed blood flow which occurs in the event of a stroke causes oxygen-deprived brain cells to die.
 Depending on the severity and length of blood flow restriction, a traumatic brain injury such as stroke can cause serious and permanent damage to the brain often resulting in some degree of disability.

-Adult stem cells are present throughout the various tissues of your body and are responsible for repairing day-to-day bumps, bruises and acute injuries—whether that injury is a paper cut, pneumonia or a stroke.
-Unfortunately, the number of adult stem cells present in the different areas of your body vary greatly in number and most researchers agree that there are simply not enough stem cells “at the ready” within brain tissue to heal itself in the same way the skin does after a cut.
+Adult stem cells are present throughout the various tissues of the body and are responsible for repairing day-to-day bumps, bruises and acute injuries—whether that injury is a paper cut, pneumonia or a stroke.
+Unfortunately, the number of adult stem cells present in local areas of the body vary greatly in number and most researchers agree that there are simply not enough stem cells “at the ready” within brain tissue to heal itself in the same way the skin does after a cut.

-Fortunately and remarkably, your body fat contains the most potent source of adult stem cells in your body.
-These cells, which are isolated from your own adipose (fat) tissue, possess a set of very unique and powerful healing properties appropriate for addressing injury in the brain caused by stroke.
+Remarkably, adipose tissue (body fat) contains the most potent source of adult stem cells in the body.
+These cells, isolated from adipose tissue, possess a set of very unique and powerful healing properties appropriate for addressing injury in the brain caused by stroke.

-The unique blend of stem and regenerative cells found in your adipose tissue have the capability to reduce inflammation and prevent continued brain cell death while repairing/replacing damaged tissue.
+The unique blend of stem and regenerative cells found in adipose tissue have been demonstrated to be both neuro-protective and can prevent premature brain cell loss.
+Further, they have the capability to reduce inflammation and repair or replace damaged tissue.
 These special healing cells also hold as their primary mechanism the growth of new blood vessels which restores the flow of oxygen-rich blood to the brain for a wide spectrum of healing benefits.

 Stem Cell Therapy for Stroke: The Procedure